 How do local recording platforms work?
 The innovation here stems from the fact that these platforms produce 2 versions of the audio - a compressed version you hear in realtime when talking to your guest, but also a locally recorded high quality version of the audio that is save to the guests local hard drive.
 At the end of the conversation the local files are automatically uploaded and synced so that they are available for the host to download and process.

-Here is a list of these remote recording solutions:
+Here is a list of 3 remote recording solutions:

 Why are podcasters so obsessed with sound quality?